LeonLonsdale/next-path-helper/README.md

 - `keys`: An array of path keys.
 - `nav`: The navigation link to add.

-This function finds each path by its key and adds the specified nav link to each paths navs array.
+This function finds each path by its key and adds the specified nav link to each path's `navs` array.
 If a path key does not exist, an error message is logged.

 #### removeNav